 The QCB has implemented regulations regarding non-performing loans, large exposures, country risk, money market and foreign exchange accounts, credit ratios, fixed assets for banks' use, reserve requirements and banks' investments.
 The QCB has the authority to impose penalties in the event that banks fail to comply with these regulations.
-The QCB requires commercial banks to maintain a minimum reserve requirement of 4.75 per cent. and a capital adequacy requirement of 10.0 per cent. in line with the "well-capitalised" level in the Basel II guidelines and above the guidelines minimum recommended level of 8.0 per cent.
+The QCB requires commercial banks to maintain a minimum reserve requirement of 4.50 per cent. and a capital adequacy requirement of 14.75 per cent. (including the capital conservation buffer, the applicable DSIB buffer and the ICAAP capital charge) in line with the "well-capitalised" level in the Basel III guidelines and above the guidelines minimum recommended level of 10.0 per cent. (excluding the capital conservation buffer).
 The QCB also requires each commercial bank to maintain a risk reserve balance of not less than 2.5 per cent. of the total amount of direct credit facilities provided by the bank and its subsidiaries as determined at the end of each year.
 Certain provisions and credit provided to the Ministry of Finance and credit secured by cash collateral are excluded from the calculation of the total amount of direct credit facilities for the purposes of determining the minimum risk reserve balance.
 A bank may not use any portion of its risk reserve amount without the prior approval of the QCB.
 Commercial banks are also required to have their annual accounts audited by the QCB's approved independent auditors and to obtain prior approval from the QCB to appoint senior management.

-In January 2014, the QCB issued a circular to all commercial banks in Qatar (No. AR/2/2014) with instructions regarding the implementation of QCB Basel III requirements.
-The QCB minimum recommended capital adequacy requirements under Basel III were increased to 12.5 per cent. (including a capital conservation buffer of 2.5 per cent.).
-Commercial banks in Qatar are also required to maintain a minimum liquidity coverage ratio of 70 per cent. for 2015, to be increased by 10 per cent. each year to reach 100 per cent. in 2018.
-This is a stricter timeline implemented by the QCB as QCB Basel III requirements for maintaining minimum liquidity coverage ratio commenced on 31 January 2014, with implementation to be completed by 1 January 2019.
+In January 2014, the OCB issued a circular to all commercial banks in Oatar (No. AR/2/2014) with instructions regarding the implementation of OCB Basel III requirements.
+The OCB's minimum recommended capital adequacy requirements under Basel III are currently 12.5 per cent. (including a capital conservation buffer of 2.5 per cent.).
+Furthermore, banks identified as DSIBs are subject to an additional buffer, as determined by QCB for each identified DSIB.
+The DSIB buffer applicable to QNB is 2.5 per cent., which is being implemented in a phased manner which commenced on 1 January 2016, with full implementation by 1 January 2019.
+As part of the ICAAP (Pillar II) framework, QCB introduced the minimum ICAAP capital charge of 1 per cent., which constitutes part of the minimum capital requirement over and above the Pillar I minimum capital requirement.
+QNB's minimum capital adequacy requirement (including the capital conservation buffer, the applicable DSIB buffer and the ICAAP capital charge) is currently 14.75 per cent.
+Commercial banks in Qatar are also required to maintain a minimum LCR of 90 per cent. in 2017, to be increased to 100 per cent. in 2018.
+This is a stricter timeline implemented by the QCB than the one introduced by the Basel Committee on Banking Supervision in their guidelines.
+QCB Basel III requirements for maintaining minimum LCR commenced on 31 January 2014, with the minimum ratio set at 60 per cent. and raised in equal annual steps to reach 100 per cent. by 1 January 2019.
 QCB has undertaken extensive groundwork in order to implement QCB Basel III requirements including the initiation of a test phase.